Real-Time, Constant-Space, Constant-Randomness Verifiers: Acknowledgments

 \section{Acknowledgments}

-The authors thank Martin Kutrib for his helpful answers to several questions.
-This work is supported by the Turkish Directorate of Strategy and Budget under the TAM Project number 2007K12-873.
+The authors thank Martin Kutrib and Markus Holzer for helpful discussions, and the anonymous referees for their detailed and constructive comments.
+This research was partially supported by Bo\u{g}azi\c{c}i University Research Fund Grant Number 22A01P1.
+Utkan Gezer's participation in this work is supported by the Turkish Directorate of Strategy and Budget under the TAM Project number 2007K12\nobreakdash-873.

 \begingroup

 \endgroup